THOMASELOVE/432-quizzes-2024/quiz1/README.md

 All necessary Quiz 1 information will appear here by 5 PM on Thursday 2024-02-22, as specified on the Calendar.

-## Main Materials will appear below as they become available...
+## Main Materials will appear below...

-- Link to data sets for Quiz 1
+- PDF of Quiz 1 instructions and Questions
-- Link to the PDF of Quiz 1 instructions and Questions
+- Quiz 1 data sets
-- Link to the Google Form Answer Sheet for Quiz 1
+- Google Form Answer Sheet for Quiz 1

 ## Bonus Question